 The key to making the most of your garden lighting ideas is to introduce them in levels.
 From the floor to the walls (and, in some gardens, even overhead), building up layers of lighting helps you to control the atmosphere of your landscaping.

-Where using mains or low voltage lighting, use separate circuits to offer even greater control of how your garden looks during the night.
+Where using mains-connected low voltage lighting, use separate circuits to offer even greater control of how your garden looks during the night.

 2. Use Directional Lighting to Highlight Key Features of Your Garden